libass/libass-tests/README.md

 are easily forgotten to take into account, although they don't need to cover insane inputs as fuzzing might produce.

+Does use the system font provider.

 ## Run all tests
 ```sh
 PARALLEL=1 ./run.sh <libass-dir>/compare <libass-dir>/profile
 ```

-How many tests are run simultaneously can be controlled with the `PARALLEL` environment variable, if not set it will defaul to `1`(sequential).
+How many tests are run simultaneously is controlled via the `PARALLEL` environment variable; if not set it will defaul to `1`(sequential).
 Running test in parallel decreases test time, but mangles the output.
-If any tests fails, rerunning in sequential mode is advised to get a proper view on what's failing.
+If any tests fails, rerunning in sequential mode is advised to get a proper log for what's failing.

 ## Requirements